PomBSV/M5_Peer_knowledge_transfer/README.md

 -	Packages which are used are not supported any more : RDCOMClient, …
 -	Operational time for 1 execution changes between 4 and 6 minutes per execution.

+### FH_EL.xlsx file :
+- File where projections for the years from actual year until year + 4 are copied by hand , these come from the worksheet output of the projections (package R).
+- The objective of this worksheet is to keep a record that is easily accessible.

-### base_el file :
+### base_el.xlsx file :
-- File where projections for the years from actual year until year + 4 are copied by hand , these come from the worksheet output of the projections (package R)
+- File where projections for the years from actual year until year + 4 are copied by hand , these come from the worksheet output of the projections (package R).
+- The objective of this worksheet is to keep a record that is easily accessible.
+THis worksheet is updated at least four times a year.

 ## Welcome to GitHub Pages